 - inspire new theoretical developments

 - investigate the competitiveness of analytical and design frameworks developed in the communities

 - produce universally accessible libraries of implementations and repositories of benchmark instances

 - encourage the dissemination of these findings in scientific papers

-PACE is supported by NWO Gravitation project ‘NETWORKS’.
+PACE 2016 was supported by NWO Gravitation project ‘NETWORKS’.